Ohio Apartment Loan Rates

 Frequently Asked Questions About Ohio Apartment Loans

-Most lenders require 20% to 25% down for apartment loans in Ohio.
-Your loan-to-value ratio will be subject to the property's debt service coverage ratio.
+Most apartment lenders in Ohio require a 20% to 25% down payment.
+Your final loan-to-value ratio will be determined by the property's debt service coverage ratio (DSCR), occupancy, location, and overall financial performance.

 Agency Small Balance Apartment Loan Programs